Balaji4747/Online-Shop-App/README.md

 - **Linux**
 - **Docker**

 In this phase, your focus is on understanding the provided developer code, reviewing how these core topics are implemented, and making any necessary enhancements.
+Best luck

 ---